BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 * **Testing** - One of the main driving forces behind the BRJS application architecture is testability.
 But for the sake of brevity we'll omit writing tests from this post.
 * **Feature Code** - We're also not going to go into any real detail when it comes to the feature code.
 The focus will be the features as a whole and how they interact.
 * **Angular Services** - The app gets services via BRJS mechanism.
-Opens of how best to approach is are worth discussing in comments, via the [app repo](https://github.com/BladeRunnerJS/brjs-todomvc-angular/) or a separate blog post.
+Please provide your feedback on this approach by commenting below or raising issues and pull requests against the [BRJS and Angular Todo MVC repo](https://github.com/BladeRunnerJS/brjs-todomvc-angular/).

 ## BRJS Application Structure